STU-005: Prohibition on Hazing

 - State Statute

 The University is committed to maintaining an educational environment that promotes the health and safety of its students.

-The term “hazing” includes any action taken or situation created by a member or members of a student organization (including athletic teams) toward one or more organization members or prospective members that intentionally or recklessly threatens or produces mental or physical harassment, humiliation, fatigue, degradation, ridicule, shock, or injury.
+Any action or situation created by one or more members, advisors, or coaches of a student organization (including athletic teams) toward other organization members or prospective members that intentionally or recklessly threatens or produces mental or physical harassment, humiliation, fatigue, degradation, ridicule, shock, or injury.
 The action or situation is in connection with initiation, admission, affiliation, or ongoing membership in the organization, may occur with or without the consent of the participants, and may occur on or off University Property.

 - All forms of physical activity which are used to harass, punish, or harm an individual;